 T2 mexes cost less mass to get players faster onto T2 eco, where the game becomes more interesting.

-T3 mexes that are cheaper, but less effective especially with combination with less effective storages, this is a nerf to T3 eco, to smoothen the transition between T2/3 mexes.
+T3 mexes that are cheaper, but with the same eco efficiency, this is a semi-nerf to T3 eco, to smoothen the transition between T2/3 mexes.

 Adjacency bonus decreased so players don't feel they have to put storages next to mexes, but still can.
 HP and price decreased to make the storage better for storage purposes, not just eco.